Brad nailers are for finishing touches, as opposed to the finish nailers which do the real trim carpentry work.

 If you choose brad nailer, see the very bottom for an ultra-low-cost alternative.

 Gauge number?
 Just remember that if you can fit, let’s say 15 nails side-by-side in one inch, it’s 15 ‘gauge’.
+Bigger number, smaller nail.
 Easy.
 Looking around the “internets”, we see that no other website has this info!
 Old school real.
 Nail gauge these days is just a word to most people.
-Our video look at this is below.
+Our video look at this is at the bottom of the page.

 —— Choose your weapon, then jump down to products and types ——